The (EGR) valve, is designed to cool exhaust gas; by burning exhaust for a second time, within the intake system.

-Recirculation of the exhaust leads to a gradual accumulation of carbon particles inside the inlet.
+But, recirculation of the exhaust, leads to a gradual accumulation of, carbon particles inside the inlet.

-The (EGR) valve; is used to; recirculate exhaust back into the intake manifold.
-So, A small calibrated “leak” or passageway; is created; between the intake and exhaust manifolds.
+The (EGR) valve, is used to recirculate exhaust, back into the intake manifold.
+Therefore, a small calibrated “leak” or passageway is created between the, intake and exhaust manifolds.

-Intake vacuum in the intake manifold sucks exhaust back into the engine.
-The amount of recirculation has to be controlled; otherwise it can have an adverse effect as a huge vacuum leak.
-Soot forms where the exhaust passes into the intake; and even within the valve itself, causing various problems.
-Fuel injectors, which are delicate and expensive components of the engine, may become partially clogged.
+So, intake vacuum in the intake manifold, sucks exhaust back into the engine.
+But, the amount of recirculation has to be controlled; otherwise it can have an adverse effect as a, huge vacuum leak.
+Furthermore, soot forms where the exhaust passes into the intake and even within the valve itself, causing various problems.
+Consequently, fuel injectors, which are delicate and expensive components of the engine, may become partially clogged.

-As for the (EGR) valve, soot and grime may prevent it from properly opening and closing.
-So, If it becomes stuck in the closed position, it will lose all function.
-The vehicle will continue to run properly; however it will emit nitrogen oxides at levels; beyond the threshold.
+As for the (EGR) valve itself, soot and grime may prevent it from properly, opening and closing.
+Therefore, If it becomes stuck in the closed position, it will lose all function.
+Consequently, the vehicle will continue to run properly, however it will emit nitrogen oxides at levels, beyond the threshold.

 On the other hand, if the (EGR) valve becomes stuck in an open position; the engine will become saturated at an even faster rate.
 Over time, the vehicle will lose acceleration power and certain symptoms will manifest, such as persistent stalling.

-When the (EGR) is stuck open; it will lead to a vacuum leak which in turn causes inefficient combustion, hesitation, rough idling and even stalling.
-The reason for this is that the car cannot combust on the carbon dioxide emitted from the tailpipe.
-An open (EGR) valve causes exhaust emissions to flood the combustion chamber, hence preventing it from functioning as it should.
-So, To check for a stuck open (EGR) valve; idle a parked car with the brake on and have someone examine the plunger shaft; to see if it is stick open.
+So, when the (EGR) is stuck open, it will lead to a vacuum leak.
+Consequently, causing inefficient combustion, hesitation, rough idling and even stalling.
+The reason for this is, that the engine cannot combust on the carbon dioxide, emitted from the tailpipe.
+Because, an open (EGR) valve causes, exhaust emissions to flood the combustion chamber; hence preventing it from functioning as it should.
+So, To check for a stuck open (EGR) valve, idle a parked car with the brake on.
+And, have someone examine the plunger shaft, to see if it is stuck open.

-This causes nitrogen oxide emissions to rise and the car might start to knock.
-A sharp knock occurs when the fuel in the combustion chamber ignites before the explosion in the cylinder reaches it.
-This leads to a disruption in engine timing.
-When this happens, warm up your engine and rev it, then check if the EGR valve will move.
+This causes nitrogen oxide emissions to rise and the engine might start to knock.
+Because, a sharp knock occurs, when the fuel in the combustion chamber ignites; before the explosion in the cylinder reaches it.
+As a result, this leads to a disruption in, engine timing.
+So, when this happens, warm up your engine and rev it, then check if the (EGR) valve will move.

 - Ported EGR valves (1973 to 1980s).